 In subsequent days, whenever we visited something that we thought could be skipped, we would put it on our “Elevator List.”

-It will be interesting to see if (1) Sagrada Famillia will really be completed in 2026 and (2) if I’m alive on the centennial of Gaudí’s death.
+It will be interesting to see if (1) Sagrada Familia will be completed in 2026 and (2) if I’m alive on the centennial of Gaudí’s death.
 If I were a betting man (and I am), I’d say, “Nada” (hopefully that’s an incorrect answer on question #2).

 The line to get into Casa Batlló stretched a long, long way, but we had purchased “Fast Pass” tickets online before leaving for Spain.
 The Fast Pass price of €5 extra per ticket allows one to visit anytime while also circumventing the line (worth €5 to us), which we happily did while having our UNESCO card stamped for the second time on that day.

-We started out in the lounge, which overlooks Passeig de Gràcia (aka “Gracias”).
+We started in the lounge, which overlooks Passeig de Gràcia (aka “Gracias”).
 Although the layout seemed rather unlivable (where the hell do you put a big screen?), I enjoyed visiting all the rooms.
-Obviously Gaudí never met a straight line he couldn’t curve.
+Obviously, Gaudí never met a straight line he couldn’t curve.